lukso-network/docs/docs/learn/dapp-developer/register-lsp12-issued-assets.md

 :::success Asset Authenticity

-During the [creation of an asset](./deploy-contracts.md), Universal Profiles can be referenced as creators within the [LSP4 Metadata](../../standards/tokens/LSP4-Digital-Asset-Metadata.md).
-To **authenticate the creators** of an asset, the corresponding Universal Profiles are required to also reference the asset using [LSP12 Issued Assets](../../standards/universal-profile/lsp12-issued-assets.md).
+Within the [LSP4 Metadata](../../standards/tokens/LSP4-Digital-Asset-Metadata.md), Universal Profiles can be referenced as creators.
+To **authenticate the creators** of an asset, their Universal Profiles must list the asset's address under the [LSP12 Issued Assets](../../standards/universal-profile/lsp12-issued-assets.md).
 Services can then validate the **on-chain cross-link** to prove authenticity.

 :::